diemnguyen944/test_repo/docs/mPass_server_prd_v1.md

 4. Sensitive data handled appropriately - no unnecessary exposure of private details
 5. Fallback responses when MO data is unavailable, with explanation of limitations

-## Epic 4: Partner Service Integration
+## Epic 4: MCP-Enabled mPass-Integrated Partner Service Integration

 **Epic Goal:** Extend the proven mPass authentication and MCP integration pattern to support third-party services that are MCP-enabled and already integrated with mPass.
 This delivers the second core capability of the MVP and completes the full framework scope.

 ### Story 4.1: Partner Authentication and Tool Integration

 As a **user**,
-I want **to connect to a partner service using the same mPass flow and access their tools seamlessly**, so that **I have a consistent experience across all connected services**.
+I want **to connect to a MCP-enabled mPass-integrated service using the same mPass flow and access their tools seamlessly**, so that **I have a consistent experience across all connected services**.

 #### Acceptance Criteria